-Five Year Research Outcomes Key Activities 2022-23 2023-24 2024-25 2025-26 2026-27 Continue to deliver long-term coral reef and physico-chemical monitoring programs. • Descling status and Continue to be the major Integrated Marine Observing System (IMOS) operational partner for northern Australia and the Great Barrier Reef -• Baseline, status and trend data that are the trusted information base for stakeholder decisions Deliver specific monitoring and baseline assessments in response to external demand.
-Work with Australian Government and state agencies and other research organisations to implement the Reef Integrated Monitoring and Reporting Program (RIMReP) • Investigate and implement technology to improve the efficiency and capability for marine observing and assessment methods, including continuous development of reporting indices and operationalizing an innovative cloud-based analyses tool • More information for stakeholders produced through autonomous and automated Complete high impact projects already underway (e.g. agile underwater vehicle development, autonomous image analysis) • technologies and processes Advance development and testing of automated data and image analysis pathways to enhance operational efficiencies • Science that underpins conservation and Determine the status, movement and habitat use of key megafauna species, the influence exerted by coastal development and industry activities, and implications for conservation and management -• management of threatened and endangered marine species Explore movement and population connectivity of threatened species in northern Australia • species Develop cumulative threat maps for threatened and exploited species in the tropics • Models of Maintain and improve models describing the functioning of coastal areas to support ecosystem-scale management decisions -• environmental condition and function that are used to manage tropical Continue to develop and deliver specific models and regional assessments, in response to industry and stakeholder client needs -• marine ecosystems Continue to develop, validate and apply predictive benthic habitat models based on geomorphological, biophysical and environmental attributes for priority regions across northern Australia -
+Five Year Research Outcomes Key Activities 2023-24 2024-25 2025-26 2026-27 2027-28 Continue delivering long-term coral reef and physico-chemical monitoring programs. • Deceling status and Maintain AIMS' role as the major Integrated Marine Observing System (IMOS) operational partner for northern Australia and the Great Barrier Reef • Baseline, status and trend data that are the trusted information base for stakeholder decisions Deliver specific monitoring and baseline assessments in response to external demand including work with Australian Government, state agency and other research partners to implement the Reef Integrated Monitoring and Reporting Program (RIMReP) • Improve the efficiency and capability for marine observing and assessment methods through technology, including continuous development of reporting indices and operationalising an innovative cloud-based analyses tool • More information for stakeholders produced through autonomous and for stakeholders produced through Complete high impact projects already underway (e.g. agile underwater vehicle development, autonomous image analysis) • automated technologies and processes Advance development, testing and adoption of automated data and image analysis pathways to enhance operational efficiencies • Science that underpins conservation and Determine the status, movement and habitat use of key megafauna species, and how they are influenced by coastal development and industry activities, to inform their conservation and management • management of threatened and endangered marine species Explore movement and population connectivity of threatened species in northern Australia • species Develop cumulative threat maps for threatened and exploited species in the tropics • Models of Maintain and improve models describing the functioning of coastal areas to support ecosystem-scale management decisions • environmental condition and function that are used to manage tropical marine ecosystems Develop and deliver specific models and regional assessments, in response to industry and stakeholder client needs • Develop, validate and apply predictive benthic habitat models based on geomorphological, biophysical and environmental attributes for priority regions across northern Australia •